Dimchikkk/revel/DSL.md

 - Numeric declarations (`int`, `real`) accept literal values or expressions inside `{ ... }`
 - Boolean declarations accept literals (`true`, `false`, `yes`, `no`, `1`, `0`) or expressions (non-zero evaluates to `true`)
 - Strings use quoted text; `${ ... }` interpolation works when rendering
+- Prefix declarations with `global` when the value should persist across presentation slides; globals keep their value between `animation_next_slide` executions and are not cleared when moving forward/backward.

 ### Interpolate Values